-The City of San Diego is preparing a Draft Programmatic Environmental Impact Report (PEIR) for their vision of redevelopment for the mouth of Rose Creek.
-The Friends of Rose Creek is 100% behind the ReWild Mission Bay Plan — a grass roots vision for restoring wetlands and upland habitats to insure that an additional 75 acres of wetlands remain by 2100.
+The City of San Diego just released a Draft Programmatic Environmental Impact Report (PEIR) for their vision of redevelopment for the mouth of Rose Creek.
+The Friends of Rose Creek is 100% behind the alternative to the City’s plan: ReWild Mission Bay Plan — a grass roots vision for restoring wetlands and upland habitats to insure that an additional 80 acres of wetlands remain by 2100.
 Historically Mission Bay had over 4,000 acres of wetlands that provided habitat for thousands of migratory birds, baby fish, sea mammals, and all the small critters that leave in the salt marsh.

 Please check out the City’s plans on their website.